 Spike felt himself losing control.
 She didn't have to do anything and he was drowning in her.
 He stroked her hair.
 "Want you so much."

 "I'm beginning to get that."
-She removed his clothes, nuzzled him.
+She removed his clothes and nuzzled him.
 Her lips on his flesh made him shiver.
-He decided she was over dressed, took steps to rectify that.
+He decided she was over dressed and took steps to rectify that.

-"If it's any consolation," she moaned as he pushed her down to the bed, "the feeling's very mutual."
+"If it's any consolation," she said as he pushed her down to the bed, "the feeling's very mutual."

 "Yeah?"